gonzalesluisfrancisco/daq_gert/README.md

  *
  * patch the kernel source with the daq_gert.diff patch file
  * patch -p1 <daq_gert.diff
+ * copy the daq_gert.c source file to drivers/staging/comedi/drivers
+ * edit the /boot/config.txt file to add dtoverlay=rpi-spigert-overlay.dtb
+ * so on boot the system will disable the spi_dev protocol interface and use the spigert protocol instead
  *
  *  make menuconfig or xconfig
- *  select SPI_COMEDI=m in SPI MASTERS to enable the SPI side of the driver
+ *  select SPI_COMEDI=m and SPI_DEV =m in SPI MASTERS to enable the SPI side of the driver
  *  select DAQ_GERT=m to select the Comedi protocol part of the driver in the
  *  staging daq comedi misc drivers section.
  *  make -j4 for a RPi 2 to compile a new kernel and driver in much less time